Natural disasters

 Cyclone Michaung brought heavy rains to southern India.

 India's southern states, Andhra Pradesh and Tamil Nadu, are currently bearing the brunt of a severe cyclonic storm named Michaung.
 The onslaught of heavy rains and strong winds accompanying the storm has resulted in unfortunate casualties, claiming the lives of nine people, including a child.
-The impact of the cyclone is vividly evident in flooded residential areas, with distressing images showing cars afloat in the deluge.
+The impact of the is vividly evident in flooded residential areas, with distressing images showing cars afloat in the deluge.
 Cyclone Michaung has officially made landfall between Nellore and Kavali in Andhra Pradesh, as reported by the state chief minister's office.
 The storm will unleash winds reaching speeds of up to 110 km/h, gradually diminishing as the cyclone loses strength after hitting land.
 In response to the impending crisis, approximately 9,500 individuals in Andhra Pradesh have been evacuated to 211 designated relief camps, illustrating the proactive measures taken to safeguard vulnerable communities from the cyclone's fury.

 volcano Merapi